 All support is delivered by classroom teachers and the Personalised Learning Team (PLT).
 The PLT comprises the College and Prep SENCo, the Learning Support Assistants (LSAs) and Learning Coaches.
-Mount Kelly acknowledges that the needs of children are mostly met by teachers who have a good and comprehensive understanding of the needs of each individual child; teachers cater for the needs of pupils in the classroom through well thought-through differentiation and adaptation in planning and delivery of the curriculum.
+Mount Kelly acknowledges that the needs of children are mostly met by teachers who have a good and comprehensive understanding of the needs of each individual child; teachers cater for the needs of pupils in the classroom through well thought-through differentiation and adaptation in planning and delivery of the curriculum using Quality First Teaching (QFT).